raqelcb/women4IT-pixar/README.md

 # pixar

-Replicate the pixar (https://www.pixar.com) landing.
+Replicate the pixar (https://www.pixar.com) landing in responsive mode.
 Dark mode has been added